kunalraykar30/Kubernetes_EFK/README.md

 EFK is being popularly used for logging in K8s.

 Clone the repo and start creating the objects.
-Following is the directory Structure of the Kubernetes_EFK
+Following is the directory Structure of the Kubernetes_EFK.

 #### Please note, Helm charts are not used here.

 > 1) Create namespace - logging.